 “Depression is the most unpleasant thing I have ever experienced … It is that absence of being able to envision that you will ever be cheerful again.
 The absence of hope.
 That very deadened feeling, which is so very different from feeling sad.
 Sad hurts but it’s a healthy feeling.
 It is a necessary thing to feel.
 Depression is very different.” – J.K.
 Rowling

 Use the 3 P’s as a tool.
-They challenge me to recognize that my despair isn’t permanent, that I’m not alone (personal), and that I have many positives aspects to my life (pervasive).
-There’s ALWAYS HOPE.
+They challenge me to recognize that my despair isn’t permanent, that I’m not alone (personal), and that I have many positive aspects of my life (pervasive) and that change will happen (permanent).
+There is always hope!